 A top tip that I’d give is to learn a few useful phrases for if you ever get stuck.
 Perhaps if you can’t remember them off-by-heart, you could write them down on a piece of paper, with the translation there for you to follow, and then you can simply point to the phrase you’re trying to say and the local will be able to understand what you want.

 3- Attitudes Towards Disability

-This one is a big one – and I’ll keep it fairly ambiguous so that I’m not singling out any one nation in particular.
+This one is a big one – and I’ll keep it fairly ambiguous so that I’m not singling out anyone nation in particular.
 Essentially, this point gives way to the fact that in Western World, we’ve made huge strides towards maintaining a fully-inclusive society – and we’ve embraced acceptance for all walks of life; including disability.
 But I think it’s fair to say – based on my own experiences – that some countries around the world aren’t at the same level of acceptance as the rest of the West.
-I’ve experienced some major prejudices around the world, which is upsetting, but at the same time – merely a fact of life.
+I’ve experienced some major prejudices around the world by travelling with a wheelchair, which is upsetting, but at the same time – merely a fact of life.
 I touched upon it earlier – the notion of education – and I feel that any frosty receptions towards me as a wheelchair user in a far off distant land, purely comes from a place of ignorance, and not understanding more about disability and the way in which disabled individuals live their life.